SDL-Hercules-390/hyperion/readme/README.NETWORKING.md

     E20-E21 PTP tun99
 ```

+### OSA - Open Systems Adapter

+The QETH (or OSA) device type emulates an OSA Express card running in QDIO mode.
+Both layer-2 and layer-3 are currently supported.
+The mode of operation is selected by the emulated workload and cannot be configured from Hercules.

+For more information please refer to the the QETH/OSA section of the Hercules Configuration File web page, [hercconf.html](../html/hercconf.html#QETH).

 ## Notes

-#### 1
+#### (*)

-The TunTap32.dll and FishPack.dll are part of Fish's [CTCI-WIN](http://www.softdevlabs.com/ctci-win) package which includes the required [WinPCap](http://www.winpcap.org) packet driver as well.
+Fish's [CTCI-WIN](http://www.softdevlabs.com/ctci-win) package includes the required [WinPCap](http://www.winpcap.org) packet driver as well.
 See Fish's web page for details.

-ALSO NOTE that it is HIGHLY RECOMMENDED that you stick with using only the current RELEASE version of WinPCap and NOT any type of 'alpha' OR 'beta' version!
-Alpha and Beta versions of WinPCap are NOT SUPPORTED!
-Only official *release* version are supported!
+Also note that it is _highly recommended_ that you stick with using _only_ the current official _RELEASE_ version of WinPCap and _**NOT**_ any type of 'alpha' OR 'beta' version! _ALPHA AND BETA VERSIONS OF WINPCAP ARE **NOT SUPPORTED!** Only official RELEASE versions are supported!_

 When you visit the WinPCap download web page, you need need to scroll down the page a bit to reach the OFFICIAL RELEASE VERSION of WinPcap.
 They usually put their Beta versions at the top of the page, and BETA versions ARE NOT SUPPORTED. *Please* scroll down the page and use and official RELEASE version.
 Thanks.

-You may, if you want, use a beta version of WinPCap, but if you do, then you're on your own if you have any problems with it.
+You may, if you want, use a beta version of WinPCap, but if you do, then you're on your own if you have any problems with it!

   -- Fish, May 2004.